Former Colorado Gov. Richard Lamm dies at 85

-DENVER (AP) — Former Colorado Gov. Richard “Dick” Lamm, who successfully fought to stop the 1976 Winter Olympics from being held in Colorado even though they had been awarded to the state, has died.
+DENVER (AP) — Former Colorado Democratic Gov. Richard “Dick” Lamm, who successfully fought to stop the 1976 Winter Olympics from being held in Colorado even though they had been awarded to the state, has died.
 He was 85.

 Lamm passed away late Thursday following complications from a pulmonary embolism suffered this week, his wife, Dottie Lamm, said in a statement issued Friday.

 Lamm served three terms as governor from 1975 to 1987.
-As a state lawmaker, he campaigned against hosting the 1976 games, arguing it would damage the environment and cost the state.
+As a state lawmaker and environmental activist, he campaigned against having Denver host the 1976 games, arguing it would damage the environment and cost the state.
 Colorado voters rejected spending state funds on the Games, and they were relocated to Innsbruck, Austria.

 Denver voters later passed an initiative requiring voter approval for any future Olympic Games.